Awards

 Icon

-The Bruneau Medal is awarded annually to an individual who has made significant contributions to theoretical research and engineering applications in resilience.
-This award highlights excellence in advancing knowledge and practical solutions for resilient urban environments and structures.
+The Bruneau Medal is awarded annually to an individual who has demonstrated exceptional contributions to both theoretical research and practical engineering applications in the field of resilience.
+This distinction recognizes outstanding achievements that advance scientific understanding and foster the development of resilient urban environments and infrastructure systems.
+The award will be presented during the ICONREM 2026 Conference.

 Eligibility Criteria:

 Open to individuals who have made a notable impact in resilience research or practice.
-The recipient must have contributed to both theoretical research and engineering applications in resilience.
-The award is not limited to members of the association.
+Candidates should demonstrate excellence in both theoretical innovation and real-world engineering applications related to resilience.
+The award is open to all professionals and researchers, regardless of association membership.

 Selection Process:

-Candidates are evaluated through a preliminary selection process by a committee of experts in the field.
-The selection committee reviews nominees based on their impact on theory, innovation, and real-world applications in resilience.
-Only one award is granted per year.
+Nominations are reviewed by a committee of experts in resilience and structural engineering.
+The selection committee evaluates nominees based on the significance, originality, and real-world impact of their contributions.
+Only one recipient is selected each year.

 Key Deadlines: